Skildnaden mellan boken och filmen WFE

 There’s only room for one villain.
 With no Uncle Al to bloviate, Christoph Waltz’s August gets to play owner, ringleader, and villain alike.
 I actually like Uncle Al and sort of missed him in this version, but he’s definitely the less important of the pair, and forgetting him cuts out detracting side plots.

 We never learn we can’t carry water for elephants.
 An easy-to-miss joke at the beginning sort of mentions carrying water to elephants as improbable, but Rosie never knocks back a ton of lemonade, and it is never explained how much elephants actually drink.
-A more apt title for the film might be Dancing With The Ringleader’s Wife
+A more apt title for the film might be Dancing With The Ringleader’s Wife.

 Marlena and Jacob don’t return to the circus by choice.
 Marlena is kidnapped after she and Jacob run away, and she begins performing again because she’s scared.
 When Jacob makes it back to the circus, the stampede occurs, otherwise who knows what his plan of rescue might have been.
 Still, a kidnapping makes more sense than returning to circus life for the sake of friends.